wildfly/quickstart/helloworld-mdb/README.md

 helloworld-mdb: Helloword Using an MDB (Message-Driven Bean)
 ============================================================
-Author: Serge Pagop, Andy Taylor
+Author: Serge Pagop, Andy Taylor, Jeff Mesnil
 Level: Intermediate
 Technologies: JMS, EJB, MDB
-Summary: Demonstrates the use of JMS 1.1 and EJB 3.1 Message-Driven Bean Target Product: EAP
+Summary: Demonstrates the use of JMS 1.1 and EJB 3.1 Message-Driven Bean
+Target Product: EAP

 What is it?
 -----------

-This example demonstrates the use of *JMS 1.1* and *EJB 3.1 Message-Driven Bean* in JBoss AS 7.1.0.
+This example demonstrates the use of *JMS 1.1* and *EJB 3.1 Message-Driven Bean* in JBoss Enterprise Application Platform 6 or JBoss AS 7.1.0.

-This project creates a queue named `HELLOWORLDMDBQueue` which is bound in JNDI as `java:/queue/HELLOWORLDMDBQueue`.
+This project creates two JMS resources:

+* A queue named `HELLOWORLDMDBQueue` bound in JNDI as `java:/queue/HELLOWORLDMDBQueue`
+* A topic named `HELLOWORLDMDBTopic` bound in JNDI as `java:/topic/HELLOWORLDMDBTopic`

 System requirements